-Please be advised that some or all of the information contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
-This document does not attempt to address any health, safety and other work- place requirements in place prior to the age of COVID 19.
+Please be advised that some or all the information contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
+This document does not attempt to address any health, safety and other workplace requirements in place prior to the age of COVID-19.
 As COVID circumstances continue to evolve, so will the public health and safety recommendations and requirements, and as a result this document may not include all current governmental or health expert requirements and recommendations.
 We strongly advise that before implementing any of the practices and procedures contained herein, you carefully evaluate all and consult with your own legal counsel and other advisors regarding the legality, applicability and potential efficacy of this information in your place of business and to determine what if any other recommendations or requirements may apply to your business.

-The Sullivan County Chamber of Commerce and their staff, bear no responsibility for any circumstances arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.
+The majority of these recommendations come from Commonwealth of Virginia resources, particularly the Virginia Department of Health, but also the Centers for Disease Control and Prevention (CDC).
+The Virginia Peninsula Chamber of Commerce bears no responsibility for any circumstances arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.